malteseduck/sonar-xquery-plugin/README.md

 <dl>
     <dt>DynamicFunction</dt>
     <dd>
+        (Dynamic Function Usage (Marklogic))
+        Avoid using xdmp:eval() and xdmp:value() where possible.
+        Instead use either xdmp:invoke(), xdmp:unpath()
-        (Dynamic Function General Usage) Avoid using xdmp:eval() and xdmp:value() where possible.
-Instead use xdmp:invoke() or xdmp:unpath() or, if possible, function values to dynamically evaluate code logic.
+        or if possible assign functions to variables to dynamically evaluate code logic.
+        Please note that this check is Marklogic specific.
     </dd>
     <dt>OperationsInPredicate</dt>
     <dd>
-        (Avoid Operations in Predicates) Instead of calling functions or performing operations in predicates try to assign the results in a variable before the predicate.
+        (Avoid Operations in Predicates)
+        Instead of calling functions or performing operations in predicates try assigning the results to a variable before the predicate.
     </dd>
 </dl>